Bustamante, Nuevo León

 Bustamante is a municipality and town of Mexico in the state of Nuevo León.
 The full name is San Miguel de Bustamante.
 The municipality has an area of 558 km2.
-It is bordered on the north by Lampazos de Naranjo and the state of Coahuila, on the south by Mina and Villaldama, Nuevo Leon, on the east by Villaldama, and on the west by Mina.
+It is bordered on the north by Lampazos de Naranjo and the state of Coahuila, on the south by Mina and Villaldama, Nuevo León, on the east by Villaldama, and on the west by Mina.
 In 2010 the population of the municipality was 3,773, of which nearly all lived in the town of Bustamante.